BruhSoundEffectNumber2/csa-blackjack/readme.md

 - `Main`: Entry point for the program.
 Creates the initial game components, but does nothing else.

-- `Game`: Controls the flow of the game, who is currently making a choice, wins or loses, etc.
+- `Game`: Creates the initial players, and starts rounds of the game.

+- `Round`: A round of blackjack, including bets, moves, and winning/losing.

-- `Player`: A player, containing the concept of a hand of several cards, and money to bet.
-This object does not necessarily _perform_ the action of taking a card or making a bet, but it is affected by those actions (user input).
+- `Player`: A player, containing a hand, cash, and a bet.

+- `Hand`: A hand of several cards that has some value.

 - `Deck`: A deck of 52 cards that can be shuffled.
 Cards can be removed from the deck, and will not be dealt again.